dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 </StackLayout>
 ```

-In this example, the `IndicatorView` is rendered beneath the <xref:Microsoft.Maui.Controls.CarouselView>, with an indicator for each item in the <xref:Microsoft.Maui.Controls.CarouselView>.
-The `IndicatorView` is populated with data by setting the `CarouselView.IndicatorView` property to the `IndicatorView` object.
+In this example, the <xref:Microsoft.Maui.Controls.IndicatorView> is rendered beneath the <xref:Microsoft.Maui.Controls.CarouselView>, with an indicator for each item in the <xref:Microsoft.Maui.Controls.CarouselView>.
+The <xref:Microsoft.Maui.Controls.IndicatorView> is populated with data by setting the `CarouselView.IndicatorView` property to the <xref:Microsoft.Maui.Controls.IndicatorView> object.
 Each indicator is a light gray circle, while the indicator that represents the current item in the <xref:Microsoft.Maui.Controls.CarouselView> is dark gray:

 :::image type="content" source="media/populate-data/indicators.png" alt-text="Screenshot of a CarouselView and IndicatorView.":::